grpsverige/elements-of-ai/README.md

 ---

-*© 2025 [Your Full Name] — Original work submitted for the Elements of AI: Building AI course.*
+*© 2025 grpsverige — Original work submitted for the Elements of AI: Building AI course.*